orgua/OneWireHub/README.md

 - documentation, numerous examples, easy interface for hub and sensors

 ### Recent development (latest at the top):
+- offline calibration by watching the bus (examples/debug/calibrate_by_bus_timing)
+   - branch for online calibration was abandoned because it took to much resources (DS18B20-Sketch compiled to 8434 & 482 bytes instead of 7026 & 426 bytes now)
+- cleaned up timing-fn (no guessing, no micros(), no delayMicroseconds())
 - debug-pin shows state by issuing high-states - see explanation in "features"
-- offline calibration by watching the bus (examples/debug/calibrate_by_bus_timing)
 - teensy3.2 tested: cleaned warnings, fixed port access, cleaned examples
 - sensors with emulated memory use memset and static_asserts to secure implementation
 - fix and clean pin access, fix a portability issue (time_t)